-8.1 Describe the function of the digestive system • Breakdown of food into nutrients such as carbohydrates, fats and proteins so they can then be absorbed into the bloodstream for energy, growth and repair.
-8.2 Summarise the function of each of the main structures within the digestive system Digestive system structures: Mouth (tongue, teeth, salivary glands): Mastication (mechanical breakdown of food, i.e. chewing).
-Moistening (softening of food with saliva).
-Salivary amylase breakdown carbohydrates.
-Pharynx (throat): Permits the passage of swallowed solids and liquids into the oesophagus, i.e. swallowing.
-Epiglottis: Prevents food entering respiratory tract.
-Oesophagus: Involuntary contraction - peristalsis to move food toward the stomach.
-Stomach: Acts as a food reservoir whilst it is being further broken down: Pepsin (released in the stomach to break down protein).
-Hydrochloric acid produced to kill bacteria ingested with food.
-Pancreas: An enzyme-rich fluid which is needed to aid digestion in the small intestine.
-Further enzymes to assist with the additional breakdown of food: Lipase released by the pancreas to break down fat.
-Amylase released by the pancreas to break down fat. down protein into amino acids).
+8.1 Describe the function of the digestive system

+Breakdown of food into nutrients such as carbohydrates, fats and proteins so they can then be absorbed into the bloodstream for energy, growth and repair.

+8.2 Summarise the function of each of the main structures within the digestive system

+Digestive system structures:

+- Mouth (tongue, teeth, salivary glands): - Mastication (mechanical breakdown of food, i.e. chewing). - Moistening (softening of food with saliva). - Salivary amylase breakdown carbohydrates. - Pharynx (throat): - Permits the passage of swallowed solids and liquids into the oesophagus, i.e. swallowing. - Epiglottis: - Prevents food entering respiratory tract. - Oesophagus: - Involuntary contraction peristalsis to move food toward the stomach. - Stomach: - Acts as a food reservoir whilst it is being further broken down: - Pepsin (released in the stomach to break down protein). - Hydrochloric acid produced to kill bacteria ingested with food.

+Pancreas:

+- The function of the pancreas as an exocrine gland which secretes: - An enzyme-rich fluid which is needed to aid digestion in the small intestine. - Further enzymes to assist with the additional breakdown of food: - Lipase released by the pancreas to break down fat. - Amylase released in the pancreas to breakdown carbohydrates into glucose. - Trypsin released by the pancreas to break down protein into amino acids).